 The PTA helped fund the Outdoor Music Garden and this space is utilized by all students during recess times and for specific purposes during music lessons with our music specialist, Mrs. Zelasky.

-Future spaces and upgrades include updates to our Media Center and the installation of a Butterfly Garden.
+Most recently, the PTA supported updates to our Media Center and the installation of a Butterfly Garden.